France to summon Turkish envoy over Erdogan jab at Macron

 Sylvie Corbet, Associated Press

-Turkey's President Recep Tayyip Erdogan, second left, speaks during the ground-breaking of Marmara University's Recep Tayyip Erdogan complex, in Istanbul, Friday, Nov.
+Turkey's President Recep Tayyip Erdogan speaks during the ground-breaking of Marmara University's Recep Tayyip Erdogan complex, in Istanbul, Friday, Nov.
 29, 2019.
 Erdogan slammed French President Emmanuel Macron Friday for his comments on NATO and Turkey's membership.
 "You should get checked whether you're brain-dead," Erdogan called out to Macron.( Presidential Press Service via AP, Pool ) . less

-Turkey's President Recep Tayyip Erdogan, second left, speaks during the ground-breaking of Marmara University's Recep Tayyip Erdogan complex, in Istanbul, Friday, Nov.
+Turkey's President Recep Tayyip Erdogan speaks during the ground-breaking of Marmara University's Recep Tayyip Erdogan complex, in Istanbul, Friday, Nov.
 29, 2019.
-Erdogan slammed French President ... more
+Erdogan slammed French President Emmanuel ... more

 Photo: AP